-The DSM-5 describes neurodevelopmental disorders as "a group of conditions with onset in the developmental period.
+The DSM-5 describes neurodevelopmental 'disorders' as "a group of conditions with onset in the developmental period.
 The disorders typically manifest early in development, often before the child enters grade school, and are characterized by developmental deficits that produce impairments of personal, social, academic, or occupational functioning" (American Psychiatric Association, 2013).

-Review of neuroscience study into the adolescent brain over the last 25 years shows that the pre-frontal cortex, the part of the brain responsible of executive function, continues to mature and be impacted by experiences into the 30's (Dow-Edwards et al., 2019).
+Review of neuroscience study into the adolescent brain over the last 30 years shows that the pre-frontal cortex, the part of the brain responsible of executive function, continues to mature and be impacted by experiences into the 30's (Dow-Edwards et al., 2019).
 The adolescent brain is not mature, reliant still on external influences, impacting responsibility.

-Neurodevelopmental disorders can range from global impairments, such as global developmental delay, to specific limitations such as language disorder.
-These disorders can frequently co-occur, and symptoms can include excesses as well as deficits.
-Recent research in England and Wales estimates around a half of prisoners have neurodevelopmental disorders (Criminal Justice Joint Inspection, 2021).
+Neurodevelopmental conditions can range from global impairments, such as global developmental delay, to specific limitations such as language disorder.
+Conditions can frequently co-occur, and symptoms can include excesses as well as deficits.
+Recent research in England and Wales estimates around a half of prisoners have a neurodevelopmental condition (CJJI, 2021).

 The Committee of the Rights of the Child observes that children may lack criminal responsibility on account of neurodevelopmental issues: "Children with developmental delays or neurodevelopmental disorders or disabilities (for example, autism spectrum disorders, foetal alcohol spectrum disorders or acquired brain injuries) should not be in the child justice system at all, even if they have reached the minimum age of criminal responsibility.
-If not automatically excluded, such children should be individually assessed."
-(United Nations Human Rights Committee, 2019).
+If not automatically excluded, such children should be individually assessed."(United Nations Human Rights Committee, 2019).
+If a practitioner from any discipline working with a child or young person in conflict with the law therefore suspects a neurodevelopmental condition may be present, further assessment should be sought, and until such time as this is complete discussion of possible traits and how they impact the individual in terms of behaviour, decision making and maturity, should inform any assessment of need and be shared with relevant professionals (e.g. Social Worker, Lawyer, Court Clerk) in the justice process.
+Reports and assessments on a person with diagnosed or suspected neurodivergence must be informed by the NAIT Neuro-Affirming Reports Guide.

-Neurodevelopmental Disorders common to children in conflict with the law include Attention Deficit/Hyperactivity Disorder (AD(H)D) and Autism Spectrum Disorder (ASD), which are considered further below, as are Acquired Brain Injury (ABI) and Foetal Alcohol Spectrum Disorder (FASD).
+Neurodevelopmental conditions common to children in conflict with the law include Attention Deficit (Hyperactivity) Disorder (AD(H)D) and Autism Spectrum Disorder (ASD), which are considered further below, as are Acquired Brain Injury (ABI) and Foetal Alcohol Spectrum Disorder (FASD).

-5.2.1 Attention Deficit/Hyperactivity Disorder
+5.2.1 Attention Deficit Hyperactivity Disorder

-Attention Deficit/Hyperactivity Disorder (ADHD) comprises behavioural symptoms broadly characterised by impaired attention, overactivity, and impulsivity, understood to be caused by impairment of executive (cognitive) functioning (Brown et al., 2009).
+Attention Deficit/Hyperactivity Disorder (ADHD) is a neurodevelopmental condition with symptoms broadly characterised by impaired attention, hyperactivity, and impulsivity.
+It is understood to be caused by impairment of executive (cognitive) functioning (Brown et al., 2009) i.e. everyday mental skills like working memory, flexible thinking, and inhibition or self-control.
 It affects cognitive, behaviour, physical and interpersonal domains (Carr, 2006).
-It can be split into two behavioural categories; inattentiveness (difficulty retaining focus and concentration) and hyperactivity and impulsiveness; though not all individuals display the hyperactivity/ impulsiveness, referred to as having ADD (Brown et al., 2009).
-Prevalence globally is around 2-7%, increasing over time, but remaining relatively undiagnosed particularly in girls and older children, with a further 5% displaying symptoms but which are just under the diagnostic threshold (Sayal et al., 2018).
+It can be split into two behavioural categories; inattentiveness (difficulty retaining focus and concentration) and hyperactivity and impulsiveness; though not all individuals display the hyperactivity/ impulsiveness, referred to as having ADD (Brown et al., 2009), with 50% - 75% having the combined type (NICE, 2024a).
+Difficulties may include planning and organising, time management and perception, remembering what someone has said, following instructions, losing things, being easily distracted or diverted from a thought or task.